On three-phase Kohler standby generators, the controller displays “Loss of Phase” or “Phase Failure”; some loads lose power.

 - Check breakers: Verify that any individual phase breakers or fuses are not tripped or blown.
 Replace defective devices.

-- Continuity test: With power off, test continuity of each phase conductor from generator to transfer switch to ensure no open circuits.
+- Continuity test: With power off, test the continuity of each phase conductor from the generator to the transfer switch to ensure no open circuits.

 Phase loss can damage three-phase motors.
 If alternator damage is suspected, contact a Kohler-authorized service center.